-Endocrine surgery is involved with the evaluation and treatment of patients with diseases of the thyroid, parathyroid, adrenal glands and endocrine pancreas.
+Though patients are seen at the Holden Comprehensive Cancer Center, not all patients that end up getting endocrine surgery have cancer.
+Endocrine surgery involves the evaluation and treatment of patients with diseases of the thyroid, parathyroid, adrenal glands and endocrine pancreas.

 Our surgeons were one of the first the use of intraoperative parathyroid hormone (PTH) monitoring for minimally invasive parathyroid surgery in Iowa.

-Thyroid gland - located at the front of the neck and controls the body's metabolism by producing and releasing thyroid hormone.
+- Located at the front of the neck, the thyroid gland controls the body's metabolism by producing and releasing thyroid hormone.

-Parathyroid glands - tiny glands that secrete parathyroid hormone (PTH), which controls calcium metabolism.
+- The parathyroid glands are tiny glands that secrete parathyroid hormone (PTH), which controls calcium metabolism.

-The pancreas - located in the middle of the abdomen, has cells that make digestive enzymes and cells that make hormones.
+- Located in the middle of the abdomen, the pancreas has cells that make digestive enzymes and cells that make hormones.

-Adrenal glands - paired organs that are located above the kidneys and are controlled by the pituitary gland.
+- Paired organs that are located above the kidneys, the adrenal glands are controlled by the pituitary gland.

-Carcinoid tumors - rare masses that most commonly originate from hormone-producing cells of the intestines and lung.
+- Carcinoid tumors are rare masses that most commonly originate from hormone-producing cells of the intestines and lung.

-Multiple endocrine neoplasia (MEN) syndromes - a group of inheritable syndromes that cause tumors in multiple endocrine organs.
+- Multiple endocrine neoplasia syndomes are a group of inheritable syndromes that cause tumors in multiple endocrine organs.